jjoonathan/F3560R-YIG-Filter/README.md

 ## Leakage Response

 Above 50GHz, I have to use an "improvised" scalar analysis setup.
-The noise floor is rather high, but it demonstrates an important point: the energy demand to drive the YIG coil goes parabolic at 60GHz, where the high-permeability alloy starts to saturate, but the YIG becomes leaky between 65GHz and 75GHz and this could be used to extend the useful range of a spectrum analyzer slightly beyond the upper frequency limit of the YIG.
+The noise floor is rather high, but it demonstrates an important point: the energy demand to drive the YIG coil goes parabolic at 60GHz, where the high-permeability alloy starts to saturate.
+However, the YIG becomes leaky between 65GHz and 75GHz, and this could be used to extend the useful range of a spectrum analyzer slightly beyond the nominal upper frequency limit of the YIG!
 Cool!

 <img src="F3560R YIG Leakage.png" width="800"/>